 PROXY TCP4 <client IP> <load balancing IP> <source port> <dest port>\r\n

-In this example, the client IP address is 192.0.2.1
+In the preceding example, the client IP is 192.0.2.1

-, the load balancing IP
+, the load balancing IP is

-address is 198.51.100.1
+198.51.100.1

 , the client port is 15221

-, and the destination port
+, and the destination port is 110

-When the client IP address is not known, the load balancer generates a PROXY protocol header in the following format:
+When the client IP is not known, the load balancer generates a PROXY protocol header in the following format:

 PROXY UNKNOWN\r\n

-Update PROXY protocol header for an existing target proxy
+Update PROXY protocol header for target proxy

 Console